The Impact of Your Social Media on Your Career

 Cyberbullying is generally unacceptable, especially when it comes to your profession.
 Posts expressing malice or using derogatory terms towards anyone will harm your present career and employment potential.
 It would help if you were also careful when commenting on things.

-While it is unlikely that recruiters will go that far checking your background, if they do and learn that you often use profanities towards people you disagree with, your chances of getting a position you want will decrease, regardless of your qualifications.
-You won’t be considered a cultural fit for the company if you can’t control yourself online.
+While it is unlikely that recruiters will go that far in checking your background, if they do and learn that you often use profanities towards people you disagree with, your chances of getting a position you want will decrease, regardless of your qualifications.
+You won’t be considered a cultural fit for the company if you struggle to maintain self-control online.

 Photos With Alcohol

-You are unlikely to be hired if you are an avid partygoer and prefer posting pictures with your friends getting drunk.
+You are unlikely to be hired if you are an avid partygoer and prefer posting pictures of yourself and friends getting drunk.
 While those pictures don’t necessarily scream that you have problems with alcohol, someone suffering from hangovers frequently is unlikely to become an employee of the month.

 Not that you should quit your alcohol consumption shenanigans with friends.
-But it would help if you thought twice before proudly posting it online.
+However, it would be helpful if you thought twice before posting it online with pride.
 After all, whatever you post online may have a lasting effect on your life and career opportunities.

 Nude Pictures